navipartner/docs/content/en/docs/entertainment/ticket/explanation/pricing/index.md

 - Customer discount groups;
 - Campaigns.

- The learn more about the ERP price model, see the following article on [managing sales prices in Dynamics 365 Business Central](https://docs.microsoft.com/en-us/learn/modules/manage-sales-prices-dynamics-365-business-central/).
+ The learn more about the ERP price model, see the following article on [<ins>managing sales prices in Dynamics 365 Business Central<ins>](https://docs.microsoft.com/en-us/learn/modules/manage-sales-prices-dynamics-365-business-central/).

 ## Time-based pricing